LCA-CI-fix-benchmark/httpx/docs/http2.md

 # HTTP/2

+HTTP/2 ## Enabling HTTP/2

+When using the `httpx` client, HTTP/2 support is not enabled by default, because HTTP/1.1 is a mature, battle-hardened transport layer, and our HTTP/1.1 implementation may be considered the more robust option at this point in time.
+It is possible that a future version of `httpx` may enable HTTP/2 support by default.

-HTTP/2 is a major new iteration of the HTTP protocol, that provides a far more efficient transport, with potential performance benefits.
+If you're issuing highly concurrent requests you might want to consider trying out our HTTP/2 support.
+You can do so by first making sure to install the optional HTTP/2 dependencies... the HTTP protocol, that provides a far more efficient transport, with potential performance benefits.
 HTTP/2 does not change the core semantics of the request or response, but alters the way that data is sent to and from the server.